-х a datetime object accepted by lubridate functions unit.out character string, One of "tod_time", "hours", "minutes", or "seconds". tz character string indicating time zone to be used in output.
+х a datetime object accepted by lubridate functions. unit.out character string, One of "tod_time", "hours", "minutes", or "seconds". tz character string indicating time zone to be used in output.

 A numeric vector of the same length as x.
-If unit.out = "tod_time" an object of class "tod_time" which the same as for unit.out = "hours" but with the class attribute set, which dispatches to special format() nad print() methods.
+If unit.out = "tod_time" an object of class "tod_time" which a numeric vector as with unit.out = "hours" but with the class attribute set to "tod_time", which dispatches to special format() and print() methods.